MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 Only the filter templates where the **Is Default** value set to **True** will be distributed to new users.
 When new users are set up in your organization they'll have the **My Outlook Contacts Updated** set as the filter criteria along with all of the other default views shown in the above screenshot.
 This won't change the filter set of any existing user already configured to use server-side sync for appointments, contacts and tasks.
 You can delete the old **My Outlook Contacts** filter if you're not going to use it anymore.

 ## Step 4.
-Delete the old sync filter template
+Delete the old sync filter

 For users that have the old default filter, you'll need to remove old filter.